ZhiqingXiao/statsmodels/docs/source/dev/index.rst

 How to Submit a Pull Request
 ----------------------------

-So you want to submit a patch to `statsmodels` but aren't too familiar with github?
+So you want to submit a patch to `statsmodels` but are not too familiar with github?
 Here are the steps you need to take.

 1. `Fork <https://help.github.com/articles/fork-a-repo/>`_ the